mattsmithies/Solidity-Cheatsheet/README.md

 # Solidity Adventures

-One dinosaurs journey learning how to write Smart Contracts in Solidity with examples.
+One dinosaurs journey exploring the interesting facets of Solidity

 # Require